 Parsing Modbus Registers for Turbidity Sensors

-Continuous turbidity monitoring is a regulatory and operational imperative for drinking water treatment and distribution systems.
-Under 40 CFR Part 141 (Subpart T) and EPA Method 180.1, utilities must capture, validate, and report nephelometric turbidity units (NTU) with strict auditability, gap-filling protocols, and percentile-based compliance thresholds.
-Inline optical transmitters typically expose real-time measurements through Modbus TCP or RTU holding registers, yet raw register reads rarely map cleanly onto compliance-ready datasets.
-Accurate parsing requires deterministic handling of register mapping, IEEE 754 floating-point conversion, byte-order normalization, and regulatory validation before data enters the broader SCADA Data Ingestion & Time-Series Sync architecture.
+Continuous turbidity monitoring is a regulatory and operational imperative for drinking water treatment and distribution systems, and the exact engineering task on this page is turning the raw holding registers of an inline optical transmitter into a compliance-ready nephelometric turbidity unit (NTU) value with an unambiguous quality flag.
+This is the reference implementation within the parent Modbus TCP Parsing Workflows section, written for the Python automation builders who own the ingestion service and the environmental compliance teams who sign the resulting reports.
+Under 40 CFR Part 141 (Subpart T) and EPA Method 180.1, utilities must capture, validate, and report NTU with strict auditability, gap-filling protocols, and percentile-based compliance thresholds — yet a raw register read rarely maps cleanly onto that dataset.
+Accurate parsing demands deterministic handling of register mapping, IEEE 754 floating-point conversion, byte-order normalization, and regulatory validation before a value ever enters the broader SCADA Data Ingestion & Time-Series Sync architecture.

-A compliant parsing routine must first isolate the exact register block documented in the transmitter’s communication map.
+A compliant routine must first isolate the exact register block documented in the transmitter’s communication map.
 For example, if registers 30010 and 30011 return the raw hexadecimal values 0x439A and 0x0000, the concatenated 32-bit word must be interpreted according to the sensor’s specified endianness before conversion.
 Misaligned byte or word swapping is the leading cause of phantom NTU spikes that trigger false exceedance alerts on compliance dashboards.
 Always confirm whether the device uses big-endian (network order) or little-endian (Intel order) byte and word sequencing, and whether the manufacturer applies a fixed scaling factor or offset after conversion.
 Python’s struct module handles low-level unpacking, but production deployments typically rely on a higher-level payload decoder to abstract away the endianness permutations.
+The decode-and-guard flow that the next step implements is summarized below.

 import logging